PiCiU1221/StarMoto/README.md

 # StarMoto
 Used car marketplace RESTful API made in Java Spring Boot.
-Users can add their adverts with pictures and search for existing ones.
+Users can add their adverts with images and search for existing ones.

 # Tech stack
 - Java